angelromarco04/MyNotes/Programming/CHI/data/2_Eval.md

 ## Automated acceptance tests

 They are tests that can be run in front of a user to verify if the product meets the acceptance criteria.

-### Behaviour-Driven Development (BDD)
-One technique that uses user stories and scenarios to define the features and expected outcomes of the product.
+One technique is **Behaviour-Driven Development (BDD)** that uses user stories and scenarios to define the features and expected outcomes of the product.

 ```text
 As a [role]